PaulMelloy/StatisticalRethinkingStudyGroup/README.md

   - Informal poll for who completion the chapter of study material, and who had week more thrilling than the SR material.
   - Open for general discussion about the chapter.
   - Discussion on challenge questions and the answers, at the end of each chapter.
-  - How participants might apply the aspects in each chapter to thier own work.
+  - How participants might apply the aspects in each chapter to their own work.
   - Set out the goals for next weeks material.
   - Conclusion and adjournment of the study group till the next meeting.